Daffy Duck in Hollywood: Plot

 As filming begins, a typical romantic scene between a rooster and hen plays out.
 When the inevitable kiss comes up, Daffy jumps in and kisses the hen; he is so excited that he does it again.
 Hamburger declares "It's ruined, cut!"
 The time being noon, Hamburger asks for lunch: turkey with all the trimmings.
 However, Daffy is under the platter and bites Hamburger's nose again, then jumps away.
-Then, in the film room, Daffy begins clipping and pasting together random film clips.
+Then, in the film room, Daffy begins clipping and pasting together random film clips into a collage film.

 Hamburger tells Stupendous that his film is finished, Stupendous quotes "Well it better be good" as Daffy swaps out the films.
 Hamburger shows the "film".
 At first the title card reads "Gold Is Where You Find It" (a movie produced by Warner Bros. the same year), showing film clips of gold mining, but then suddenly plays humorous live action clips of random scenes with appropriate mismatched audio (a lion roaring in Central Park Zoo, a US military parade, square dancing, the World Championship Fight in Madison Round Garden, and a beauty contest).
 Despite Hamburger's obvious (and justified) fear, Stupendous approves highly of the film as he finds that Hamburger has fainted.

 As a result, Daffy is now the director, uttering the same line asking for turkey at lunchtime as Hamburger complete with Hamburger's accent and clothing.
-Hamburger is now the screwball, hiding under the platter, biting Daffy's nose, then jumping away as Daffy did earlier.
+Hamburger retaliates by hiding under a platter, biting Daffy's nose, then jumping away as Daffy did earlier.